 When first playing along with a piece, it can help to slow down the tracks while you get used to the speed.
 To slow down the tracks you'll need them as mp3s (not just as a CD).
 If you need help converting the CD to mp3s just ask me, I can help 🙂 To slow down the mp3s you can search for an mp3 speed changer app.
 I use audipo on both android and iphones.
-On a computer, try either speedshifter (https://nz.abrsm.org/en/speedshifter/) or the VLC player.
+Another option on iphones is Anytune, and another option for both types of phones is speedshifter (https://nz.abrsm.org/en/speedshifter/).
+On a computer, try either speedshifter or the VLC player.
 For a chromebook try Music Speed Changer (https://app.musicspeedchanger.com/?lr=hmpgs3).

 If your piano is not tuned up to concert pitch then it can be helpful to be able to change the pitch of the mp3 as well as the speed.
-The paid version of Audipo claims to do this, or the free app "Music Speed Changer" (by Single Minded Productions) also does it.
+Audipo on my andriod phone does this, perhaps the iphone version does too, or I think the free app "Music Speed Changer" (by Single Minded Productions) does it too.

 More detailed instructions on Audipo for iphones

 If you can, it is probably easier to put the mp3s into itunes on the computer because you can multi-select but it is also possible to do them directly on the iphone (one at a time).

 Install your chosen app for slowing down mp3 tracks onto the iphone.
 I used Audipo.